az-digital/az_quickstart/ACCESSIBILITY-LIVE-PRESENTATION-TALK-TRACK.md

 Suggested script:

 "What I need from the team today is not implementation detail.
-I need agreement on scope, release direction, verification expectations, and the first implementation wave.
+I need agreement on scope, release direction, verification expectations, the first implementation wave, and whether the new Phase 0 drafts are the right working direction for #5541 and #5539.
 Once those are settled, we can update the board and move into implementation planning cleanly."

 ### Optional Minute 6 to 7 - Close